AU

 • "He is a name to remember in investment treaty arbitration" (Who’s Who Arbitration Future Leader 2021)

-• "He has good commercial sense" (Who’s Who Arbitration Future Leader 2021)
+• "He has great commercial sense" (Who’s Who Arbitration Future Leader 2021)

 • "Alexander is an extremely sharp and a creative lawyer" (Who’s Who Arbitration Future Leader 2021)